amark/gun/README.md

 **GUN** is an [ecosystem](https://gun.eco/docs/Ecosystem) of **tools** that let you build [community run](https://www.nbcnews.com/tech/tech-news/these-technologists-think-internet-broken-so-they-re-building-another-n1030136) and [encrypted applications](https://gun.eco/docs/Cartoon-Cryptography) - like an Open Source Firebase or a Decentralized Dropbox.

 The [Internet Archive](https://news.ycombinator.com/item?id=17685682) and [100s of other apps](https://github.com/amark/gun/wiki/awesome-gun) run GUN in-production.
-GUN is also part of [Twitter's Bluesky](https://blueskycommunity.net/) initiative!
+GUN was also part of [Twitter's bluesky](https://blueskycommunity.net/) initiative!

  + Multiplayer by default with realtime p2p state synchronization!
  + Graph data lets you use key/value, tables, documents, videos, & more!